poderomedia/servers/README.md

 ##About Servers

-Our server are running mainly Debian GNU/Linux.
+Our servers are running mainly Debian GNU/Linux.
 It is desirably to run our applications on Debian (or Debian based distros).

 ### Debian Amazon Images
 The default user created in EC2 Debian images is `admin`.
-You've can use sudo, or become `root` with `sudo -i`
+You can use sudo, or become `root` with `sudo -i`

 #### SSH config